 Two commercial discoveries were made in Block 53: Sharyoof in 2000, with peak production of 25,000 bpd; and Bayoot in 2006.
 Cumulative production from these two fields came to 53,837,000 barrels of crude as at 31 January 2015.

-Petrolin Group and her partners, DNO and Dove Energy, withdrew from Yemen for security reasons.
+Petrolin Group and her partners withdrew from Yemen for security reasons.